 Animal cells shrink when placed in a solution of low water concentration whereas a plant cell becomes plasmolysed.
-This is evident from the cell membrane having pulled away from the cell membrane.
+This is evident from the cell membrane having pulled away from the cell wall.

 Animal cells burst when placed in a solution of high water concentration whereas a plant cell does not.
 The cell wall prevents the cell from bursting and allows the cell to become turgid.
 This turgidity of a plant's cells provides the plant with support.